 All of the College’s routines, rules and expectations are outline in an information booklet which you can download below.
-This information is also sent to all new parents so you can be completely familiar with life at The Spires College.
+This information is also provided to the families of all students new to the college so that they are completely familiar with life at The Spires College.

 Guidance for Students